Table of Contents hide

-- DB snapshot encrypted using an KMS encryption key can be copied
+- DB snapshot encrypted using a KMS encryption key can be copied

 - Copying an encrypted DB snapshot results in an encrypted copy of the DB snapshot

-- When copying, DB snapshot can either be encrypted with the same KMS encryption key as the original DB snapshot, or a different KMS encryption key to encrypt the copy of the DB snapshot.
+- When copying, the DB snapshot can either be encrypted with the same KMS encryption key as the original DB snapshot, or a different KMS encryption key to encrypt the copy of the DB snapshot.

 - An unencrypted DB snapshot can be copied to an encrypted snapshot, to add encryption to a previously unencrypted DB instance.

 - Encrypted snapshot can be restored only to an encrypted DB instance